 City of Banyule

-The Ivanhoe Local History Collection at Ivanhoe Library focuses on the history of that part of the present City of Banyule that fell within the former City of Heidelberg prior to 1964.
+The Ivanhoe Local History Collection focuses on the history of that part of the present City of Banyule that fell within the former City of Heidelberg prior to 1964.

 Main themes represented in the collection include early settlers, local institutions and organisations, municipal council activities, urban development and housing, including Walter Burley Griffin estates and houses; Melbourne Olympics 1956, and Olympic Village; Art — the Heidelberg School, Heritage — built and landscape, social and urban planning issues, including the provision of services; the natural environment, the development of library services; and Indigenous heritage (to a limited extent).
 The Heidelberg Leader is held in hard copy 1966–2016.